(Article updated 21 juillet 2022)

-The Re-Factory is Europe's first circular economy factory dedicated to mobility.
-An industrial and commercial ecosystem created by Groupe Renault, open to start-ups and partnerships.
-Its objective is to encourage initiatives, develop innovation in the service of the circular economy, and to aim for a negative carbon balance by 2030, in line with our European ambition of zero impact by 2050.
-A sustainable and responsible reconversion, both environmentally and socially, which will build on the many assets of the site and our collaborators.
+The Refactory is Europe's first circular economy factory dedicated to mobility.
+An industrial and commercial ecosystem created by Renault Group, open to start-ups and partnerships.
+Its objective is to encourage initiatives, develop innovation in the service of the circular economy, and to contribute to Renault Group’s ambition to achieve carbon neutrality at its industrial sites in 2040 in Europe.
+A sustainable and responsible reconversion, both environmentally and socially, built on the many assets of the site and its collaborators.

-This transformation plan will be deployed gradually between 2021 and 2024.
-The site will be organised around 4 activity centres, each with its own field of expertise: Re-Trofit, Re-Energy, Re-Cycle and Re-Start.
+This transformation plan is being rolled out gradually from 2021 until 2024.
+The site is organised around 4 activity centres, each with its own field of expertise: Re-trofit, Re-energy, Re-cycle and Re-start.

 It's a fact.
-The second-hand market is booming, driven by the awakening of an ecological awareness and new modes of consumption, which favour use over possession.
+The second-hand market expanded strongly in 2021, driven by the awakening of an ecological awareness and new modes of consumption, which favour use over possession.
 To further pursue this path, we wish to bring together the areas of expertise required to extend the lifespan of vehicles and their uses.
 Our challenge: to succeed in preserving resources through efficient management of the flow of reuse of parts and materials on the same site.

 Another observation: environmental regulations are becoming stricter in cities.
-Re-Trofit wishes to capitalise on the Group's industrial structure and expertise to develop an attractive offer for the conversion of combustion motor vehicles to other, less carbon-intensive energies.
-This approach is aimed primarily at professional customers, including commercial vehicles.
+Re-trofit wishes to capitalise on the Group's industrial structure and expertise to develop an attractive offer for the conversion of combustion motor vehicles to other, less carbon-intensive energies.
+This approach, implemented thanks to the partnership signed with Phoenix Mobility, is aimed primarily at professional customers, to convert commercial thermal vehicles to electric.

-The division would like to extend its services to vehicle fleets and shared mobility players, such as the ZITY electric car-sharing service.
+The division extends its services to vehicle fleets and shared mobility players, such as the ZITY electric car-sharing service.

 At the heart of the transformation of the automotive industry are electric vehicle batteries.
 And above all, the challenge of their life cycle, which is crucial for the environment.
 Hence the ambition of this cluster to strengthen the collection of batteries, to prepare them for their second life, and to develop portable or mobile storage systems.
 Not forgetting to develop maintenance and recharging services dedicated to new energies.